The Making of Marcomé’s Twitter Me Some Love Song and Music Video

 Peace in my heart is my latest music song about dancing with life, caring for oneself and others.
 Slowly and gently, life brings us closer toward what we’re meant to become which is… Love!
 And that love to be fulfilling has to be unconditional....

 The magic of a first take recording I have been using improvisation for years now to create new songs.
 I just love to sing in invented languages of my own creation, it provides with with a wide range of emotional possibilities and gives me...

 It’s hard to listen to any of Enya’s songs and forget about them.
 When “Orinoco Flow” from the album Watermark was released in 1988, it was an instant success because it was unlike anything we had ever heard.
 Enya’s clear and steady, yet also...

 Enigma first caught my attention because of the Gregorian chants they integrated into their music, especially on their third album Le Roi est Mort, released in 1996.
 But I have to admit that my favorite CD remains McMxc A.D. in which they...

 I can think of nothing more relaxing than listening to ambient or new age music while I am tidying the house, or cooking dinner.
 You can hardly go wrong in selecting an enjoyable CD.
-There are so many quality new age singers!
-You probably...
+There are so many quality new age singers !
+You probably already know about Enya,...